Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Get-MsolPasswordPolicy.md

 ```

 ## DESCRIPTION
 The Get-MsolPasswordPolicy cmdlet can be used to retrieve the values associated with the Password Expiry window or Password Expiry Notification window for a tenant or specified domain.
 When a domain name is specified, it must be a verified domain for the company.

 ## EXAMPLES

 ### Example 1:
 ```
-Get-MsolPasswordPolicy
+PS C:\> Get-MsolPasswordPolicy

           Returns the password policy.
 ```